This post was updated on May 17, 2017 to reflect information from Blink Fitness’s 2017 FDD (Item 7).

 - Although Blink Fitness does not impose a fee for the initial training program, this figure estimates your and your personnel’s costs for travel and other expenses during training.

-- The costs in New York City vary greatly based on the time of year and choices you make for hotels, restaurants, etc.
+- The costs in New York City vary greatly based on the distance you must travel and the time of year and choices you make for hotels, restaurants, etc.

 3. Presale Marketing Budget: $35,000 to $50,000